Sanganu/CodingChallenges/README.md

 # ProjectLogin

-This Repo to understand and implement different Strategies of passport.js
+This Repo is for Passport - Local strategy.
 - Local => Implemented and working